Harvey Weinstein

 perezhilton.com, May 24, 2018

-Georgina Chapman Breaks Her Silence Following Ex Harvey Weinstein's Scandal: 'I Was So Humiliated & So Broken'
+Following Ex Harvey Weinstein's Scandal: 'I Was So Humiliated and So Broken,' Georgina Chapman breaks her silence: 'I Was So Unconcerned & So Broken.'

 perezhilton.com, May 10, 2018

-She’s ready to share her story.
-Vogue snagged the first interview with Marchesa designer Georgina Chapman following ex Harvey Weinstein‘s scandal imploding — and the “broken” but strong woman is getting candid about life after a world-shattering incident.
-Related: “Yes,” Harvey Weinstein Sexually Harassed Cate Blanchett, Too It’s almost hard to believe it was only October when the flood of sexual harassment and assault allegations came to light, but for the mom of two, it’s something she’s still coming to terms with.
-Recalling canceling the Marchesa Fall 2018 collection runway show after the scandal broke, Georgina confessed:
+She's excited to share her story.
+Following ex Harvey Weinstein's controversies, Vogue snagged the first interview with Marchesa designer Georgina Chapman, and the "broken" but stout woman is speaking out about life after a world-shattering event.
+Related: Harvey Weinstein was sexually assaulted, too.
+It's almost impossible to believe that the flood of sexual harassment and assault allegations came only in October, but for the mother of two, it's something she's still dealing with.
+Recalling canceling the Marchesa Fall 2018 collection runway show after the scandal broke, Georgina confessed: "We didn't think it was necessary given the situation."
+All the women who have been hurt are entitled to dignity and respect, so I want to give it the time it so richly deserves.
+It's a time for remembrances, really.
+A lot of people came out and said, 'Let me wear something.' '”

 Georgina Chapman Will NEVER Take Back Harvey Weinstein As The Fashion Mogul Scrambles To Save Her Tainted Business!